reachingfdreams/sendo_homework/README.md

   * Store all products into json file "thoi-trang-nu.json"

 - Write python code to import all products fron the json file into es

+  * Load all products into ivar, defined in @searchapp/data.py@
+  * Logic of importing (indexing) all products from json file written in @searchapp/index_products.py@